FrazerClews/sudo/README.md

 ## Web page

-There is a sudo web page at https://www.sudo.ws/ that contains an overview of sudo, documentation, downloads, a bug tracker, information about beta versions and other useful info.
+There is a sudo web page at <https://www.sudo.ws/> that contains an overview of sudo, documentation, downloads, a bug tracker, information about beta versions and other useful info.

 ## Bug reports

-If you have found what you believe to be a bug, you can file a bug report in the sudo bug database, on the web at https://bugzilla.sudo.ws/.
+If you have found what you believe to be a bug, you can file a bug report in the sudo bug database, on the web at <https://bugzilla.sudo.ws/>.

-Please read over the `TROUBLESHOOTING' file in the doc directory *before* submitting a bug report.
+Please read over the `TROUBLESHOOTING` file in the doc directory *before* submitting a bug report.
 When reporting bugs, please be sure to include the version of sudo you are using as well as the platform you are running it on.